 A mini-split is a wise solution for these areas since it doesn’t have to have ductwork.
 This all-in-one heating and cooling system has two parts: an outdoor condenser and an indoor wall-mounted evaporator.
 It’s frequently referred to as a mini-split heat pump since it moves heating and cooling, instead of making it.
 Because of that, mini-splits are highly energy-efficient, with many achieving ENERGY STAR® certification.

 Choosing the right model for your residence may seem like a large task, but our heating and cooling experts at Three Rivers Heating & Cooling can help.
 We’ll start with a no-obligation appointment to hear about your needs before offering you a free estimate.
 We’ll also review any special offers, rebates and financing you might be able to take advantage of.

-Here’s about how much you can plan to spend when you’re installing a ductless mini-split.
+Here’s about how much you can expect to pay when you’re buying a ductless mini-split.

-- Installing a concrete pad for the outdoor condenser, $75–$300.
+- Installing a concrete slab for the outdoor condenser, $75–$300.

 - Installing a dedicated electrical circuit, $250.

 - Upgrading the electrical panel, $1,200.
 This could be required if you have an older home.

 Do Mini-Splits Qualify for a Tax Credit?